Azure Synapse as a source

 To provide the information SnapLogic AutoSync needs to connect to Azure Synapse, supply new credentials in the wizard or select saved credentials.
 AutoSync requires a Binary Large Object (BLOB) staging area for Azure Synapse.

-Tables selected for incremental load must meet the following requirements:
+Tables selected for Incremental or SCD2 load must meet the following requirements:

 - Have a primary key column.

-- The column that tracks the last update time can't be nullable or contain null values and must be
+- Unless the environment is configured to relax this requirement, the column that tracks the last update time can't be nullable or contain null values.

 one of the following types: